 - House prices.
 Rising house prices encourage people to borrow against the increased value of their homes

-- Confidence in economy.
+- Confidence in the economy.
 If people are optimistic then they will remortgage to spend on luxury items.
 If people are pessimistic, they would rather pay off debts and not take out loans.

 When House prices are rising people can re-mortgage their house

 When house prices are falling people can no longer borrow extra.
 But, people may seek to overpay their mortgage to help reduce the amount that they owe.